mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/README.md

 2. **Download the DoD Certificates PKI Bundle**

-   Download the DoD Certificates PKI Bundle by following the instructions in the README under the certificates directory.
+   Download the DoD Certificates PKI Bundle by following the instructions in the `README` under the `certificates` directory.

 3. **Create `inputs.yml`**

-   Execute the following command to create the inputs.yml file under `spec/mongo-inspec-profile` by copying inputs_template.yml and renaming it to inputs.yml.
+   Execute the following command to create the inputs.yml file under `spec/mongo-inspec-profile` by copying `inputs_template.yml` and renaming it to `inputs.yml`:

    ```
    cp spec/mongo-inspec-profile/inputs_template.yml spec/mongo-inspec-profile/inputs.yml